svjack/HiDream-I1-nf4/README.md

 python -m hdi1 "A cat holding a sign that says 'hello world'" -m fast
 ```

-> **Note:** The module will automatically download `meta-llama/Meta-Llama-3.1-8B-Instruct` model files.
-If you encounter network issues, you can download these files ahead of time and place them in the appropriate cache directory to avoid download failures during inference.
+> [!NOTE]
+> The inference script will try to automatically download `meta-llama/Llama-3.1-8B-Instruct` model files.
+You need to [agree to the license of the Llama model](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) on your HuggingFace account and login using `huggingface-cli login` in order to use the automatic downloader.

 ### Web Dashboard